Adam Clark Vroman

 In his photographs, he showed their facial features, but also realistic images of their dwellings and arranged simple genre scenes of their way of life.
 In the portrait, he combined documentary requirements with a cultivated rendering.

 Vroman's Bookstore

 Vroman's Bookstore was founded by Adam Clark Vroman in 1894.
-It was then called Vroman's Book and Photographic Supply and was located at 60 E. Colorado St in Pasadena, California.
+It was then called Vroman's Book and Photographic Supply and was located at 60 East Colorado Boulevard in Pasadena, California.
 Vroman was an avid photographer of the Southwest and Native American culture, and his interest in photographic equipment began a long-standing portfolio tradition in his bookstore.